WangYunnan/chain-of-self-KD/README.md

 # chain-of-self-KD
-The code for paper "A chain of self-taught knowledge distillation combining output and features".
+The code for paper "A Chain of Self-Taught Knowledge Distillation Combining Output and Features".

 Environment: Ubuntu 18.04; Anaconda 5.2.0; pytorch 1.1.0.